How To Raise a Socially Intelligent Child

 - Model respectful relating.
 Remember that your child will treat others as you treat her.
 In addition to the obvious everyday respect, that means that you give her criticism in private, not in front of others, including her friends.
 Which means you have to find tactful ways to talk to your young child and other kids about the way they are treating each other, to help them work out difficulties when they play together.

 - Teach your child that people are important.
 All parents have to choose their battles, so put up with messiness and dawdling if you must, but teach your child consideration for others.
-Model it for him early on, praise it, help him brainstorm to solve peer problems, and don't let your child intentionally or unintentionally disrespect another person.
+Model it for him early on, admire it when he exhibits it, help him brainstorm to solve peer problems, and don't let your child intentionally or unintentionally disrespect another person.
 It you can't confront it as it happens without embarrassing your child, be sure to talk about it later.
 As kids get older, you may need to be very explicit about insisting that they acknowledge adults in their presence, as well as other kids.
 Often preteens and young adolescents need to be reminded of this, and to be given coaching on how to handle interactions that feel awkward to them.

 - Teach kids to express their needs and wants without attacking the other person.
 For instance: